 As we said earlier, some people are ready to buy the minute they land on your pricing page.
 Make it easy by placing the call to action (CTA) in a highly visible location.

-In other words, don’t bury it underneath the pricing table; put it near the top where they can see it immediately, like Vimeo does.
+In other words, don’t bury it underneath the pricing table; put it near the top where they can see it immediately as Vimeo does.

 You can always have another CTA further down for people who need more information, and a third for those who want to read the testimonials and FAQs first.
 A good CTA will: